washingtondcs/findagif/README.md

 #4.3 Conclusion #
 In addition, I hope I have met the expectations and requirements of the project.
 I mean, I had fun producing it.
 I await contact about the selection process.

-_** Always seeking the satisfaction of overcoming challenges, I found in the field of T.I. my vocation to contribute to society fully and objectively.**_
+_** Always seeking the satisfaction of overcoming challenges, I found in the field of I.T. my vocation to contribute to society fully and objectively.**_

 <right>Washington da Costa Silva</right>